danielcrisp/fabric-test/README.md

-## Instrukcja
+## Manual

-**Nie rób forka, bo wtedy inni kandydaci będą widzieć Twoje rozwiązanie :)**
+** Don't fork, because then other candidates will see your solution :) **

-1. sklonuj rozwiązanie
+1. clone solution
-2. wykonaj zadania
-3. wrzuć na swoje repozytorium i prześlij nam link
+2. complete the tasks
+3. Upload to your repository and send us the link

-## Zadania:
+## Works:

-### 1. własna implementacja obramowania aktywnego obiektu (dalej - element graficzny)
-**Cel: Zmodyfikuj kod w taki sposób aby po zaznaczeniu elementu graficznego obramowanie zmieniło się z domyślnego (A) w następujące (B):**
+### 1. own implementation of the frame of the active object (hereinafter - a graphic element)
+** Purpose: Modify the code in such a way that when the graphic element is selected, the border changes from the default (A) to the following (B): **

 ![](http://nullgravity.eu/github/test_custom_border.png)

-Uwaga: obrazek B ma na celu tylko zaprezentowanie ostatecznego wyniku, nie należy sugerowac się proporcjami ani konkretnym wyglądem ikon przy narożnikach (mogą być dowolne).

-### 2. Dodaj przycisk UI symulujący menu kontekstowe dla aktywnego obiektu (dalej - element UI)
-**Cel: Element UI ma służyć do kontrolowania koloru elementu graficznego.
-Po wciśnięciu następuje zmiana kolor, może być random.

-## wymagania szczegółowe do powyższych zadań:

-1. element UI musi być pod kontrolą frameworku React, element graficzny z wykorzystaniem Fabric
-2. padding elementu graficznego:
-- obramowania 10 px od obiektu,
+Note: picture B is only to present the final result, do not be influenced by the proportions or the specific appearance of the icons at the corners (they can be any).

+### 2. Add a UI button simulating the context menu for the active object (hereinafter - the UI element)
+** Purpose: The UI element is intended to control the color of the graphic element.
+When pressed, the color changes, it can be random.

+## detailed requirements for the above tasks:

+1. UI element must be under the control of React framework, graphic element using Fabric 2.padding graphic item:
-- ikony na krańcach 10 px od obramowania,
+- borders 10 px from the object,
-3. ikony elementu graficznego:
+- icons at the ends of 10 px from the border, 3.graphic element icons:
-- ikona akcji 'rotate' - kółko
+- 'rotate' action icon - circle
-- ikona akcji 'resize' - trójkąt wskazujący kierunek resize
-4. pozycjonowanie ikon akcji dla elementu graficznego:
-- left-top - obracanie obramowanego obiektu zgodnie z ruchem myszki
+- 'resize' action icon - a triangle showing the resize direction 4.positioning of action icons for a graphic item:
+- left-top - rotating the framed object according to the mouse movement
-- right-top - skalowanie obramowanego obiektu (jednocześnie w X i Y) zgodnie z ruchem myszki
+- right-top - scaling the framed object (simultaneously in X and Y) according to the mouse movement
-- left-bottom - skalowanie obramowanego obiektu (jednocześnie w X i Y) zgodnie z ruchem myszki
+- left-bottom - scaling the framed object (simultaneously in X and Y) according to the mouse movement
-- right-bottom - obracanie obramowanego obiektu zgodnie z ruchem myszki
-5. domyślna kontrolka dla akcji 'rotate' (wystający na górze kwadracik na obrazku A) jest wyłączona,
-6. domyślne kontrolki do rozszerzania (kwadraciki na środku każdego z boków na obrazku A) są wyłączone,
-7. element UI może mieć dowolną formę z możliwościa kliknięcia,
-8. kliknięcie powoduje modyfikację koloru aktywnego obiektu na canvasie - kolor może być losowy.
-9. element graficzny jak i element UI są ze sobą skorelowane tzn. przesunięcie elementu graficznego, powoduje przesunięcie elementu UI o taką samą deltę.
-10. rozwiązanie musi się kompilować oraz uruchamiać w przeglądarce.
-11. uruchomiony projekt musi zawierać przynajmniej 5 elementów graficznych, oraz skorelowanych z nimi elementów UI.

-## Informacje na temat wykorzystanych frameworków
+- right-bottom - rotating the framed object with the mouse movement 5.the default control for the 'rotate' action (the square at the top in the picture A) is turned off, 6.the default controls for expanding (the squares in the middle of each side in image A) are disabled, 7.UI element can have any form with the possibility of clicking,
+8. clicking modifies the color of the active object on the canvas - the color may be random.
+9. the graphic element and the UI element are correlated with each other, i.e. the shift of the graphic element causes the UI element to be moved by the same delta.
+10. the solution must compile and run in the browser.
+11. the running project must contain at least 5 graphic elements and UI elements correlated with them.

+## Information on the frameworks used

-- React > 16.12
+- React> 16.12
-- Fabric > 3.5
+- Fabric> 3.5

-## Uruchomienie projektu
+## Project launch

 1. npm install
 2. npm run start